storesafe/android-sqlite-evcore-ndk-driver-free/README.md

-# Android-sqlite-evcore-native-driver-free build (with evcore-ext user defined functions)
+# Android-sqlite-evcore(-ext)-native-driver-free build (with evcore-ext user defined functions)

 Provides a native build of sqlite with a low-level API for Cordova sqlite enterprise versions.